-All Tutors must have the skills, knowledge and experience to be able to teach and demonstrate the subject.
+All tutors must have the skills, knowledge and experience to be able to teach and demonstrate the subject.

-Each Tutor must be approved by Safety Training Awards and provide evidence of:
+Each tutor must be approved by Safety Training Awards and provide evidence of:

-- 1. STA Award in Swimming Teaching People with Disabilities - 2.
+- 1. STA Award in Swimming Teaching People with Disabilities qualification - 2.
 Hold or working towards a formal tutoring and assessing qualification - 3.
-Tutors must maintain their technical competence within the subject area and provide evidence of continuing professional development (CPD).
+Maintaining their technical competence within the subject area and provide evidence of continuing professional development (CPD).